ConsenSysMesh/live-libs/README.md

 __Warning:__ There is no way to remove your library.
 Once it's live, it's live forever.

-__Warning:__ This software is under active development and the live-libs registries (morden and mainnet) will be replaced without warning.
+__Warning:__ This software is under active development and the live-libs registries (morden and mainnet) will be abandoned without warning.
 (Other than this warning.)

 ## Setting up your testrpc environment